bcomnes/node-handbook/README.md

 Nested dependencies introduce considerable complexity, and work is ongoing to improve its reliability.
 See what `npm@3` is doing to improve this: [npm@3.0.0 cangelog](https://github.com/npm/npm/releases/tag/v3.0.0).

+### Encourages experimentation through module diversity

+Many languages discourage the publishing of reusable code through various roadblocks (but primarily cultural ones).

+`npm` encourages publishing as much as possible.
+Publishing a module is a single command, and mostly automated.

+This is unprecedented.

+As a result, there are tons of bad modules.
+There are lots of good ones too.
+This solves the following issues:

+- Community complacency with mediocre, monolithic packages
+- Stale standard libraries with lots of roadblocks in the way of improvements
+- Over designed and complicated do-all
+- Lack of of solution diversity for different problem domains
+- Unwarranted community influence over language features

 ## `.package.json` is here to save you

 [![](img/package.json.png)](https://github.com/bcomnes/node-learnbook/blob/gh-pages/package.json)